oracle-terraform-modules/terraform-oci-oke/modules/workers/README.md

 ## Usage

-Refer to the [Workers](https://oracle-terraform-modules.github.io/terraform-oci-oke/guide/workers.html) section of the user guide.
+Refer to the [Workers section](../../docs/terraformoptions.md#workers) of the module documentation.